qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/tool/generator_config_background.rst

 =================

 Within the configuration system, macros (defined with *let* keys) serve a  couple of purposes:
 * to keep the use of a specific value consistent within a configuration file (this is how macros are used in many languages)
 * to customize settings of imported jobs so they can be controlled by the importing configuration
 * to pass parameters into jobs

 The last usage is probably the most delicate.
 Jobs provided by external components or libraries to the deploying application need to learn certain facts about this application, in order to do their job well.
-As a consequence some components require dedicated macros to be set by the application, e.g the *API%%_%%INCLUDE* and *API%%_%%EXCLUDE* macros that are required for the *api* job.
+As a consequence some components require dedicated macros to be set by the application, e.g the *API_INCLUDE* and *API_EXCLUDE* macros that are required for the *api* job.
 This is a way of parameterizing jobs.
 Unfortunately, since every job winds up with a flat set of macros that are available to it (you can think of it as a job having a "global name space" for macros), macros have to be globally unique within the set of configuration files that is used for the particular application.

 .. _pages/generator_config_background#application_startup: